DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 - Billboards too big, so it results in too much time in the player running on the walls.
 	- We want the speedrunning mode to have a little more skill expression from the player, so having *shorter* sections where the player is just running is optimal.

 - As of right now, dashing into walls feels and looks a little awkward, so we should move away from that being mandatory to get past a certain section.
 	- Dashing over open gaps is cool tho.

 - Reduce the time overall where the player spends running with their boots on the ground.

 - The barrel idea is cool, but doing it while running uphill is not challenging and slows down the player too much.
 	- You can keep the barrels idea, but you should implement it in a different way where the player has to use the movement mechanics to get past it
 	- making the player slide or wall run while dodging the barrels would make it feel more engaging

 - The sliding section (at about 0:22) seems awkward because the slide mechanic doesn't have enough control to facilitate the way you implemented sliding in your level.
 	- Sliding overall is fine, but really steep slides probably are not the move.
+These are near-vertical, so these would be considered too steep.
-	- Also, slides shouln
+	- Slopes that are intentionally placed should be used to boost the player's speed, but they shouldn't be too steep or too long (they also shouldn't be too shallow).